tembo-io/website/src/content/docs/product/stacks/AI/rag.md

 Load the documents into memory and process them into chunks using the official Python sdk for Tembo, tembo-py.
 This library's `rag` module currently wraps the major chunking functionality from the llama-index library, but all transformation and search functionality is handled within Tembo Postgres.

+Install Tembo's python library which contains a convenience wrapper around  the [llama-index](https://docs.llamaindex.ai/en/stable/) library.

 ```bash
 pip install tembo-py
 ```

+Initialize the project with your Tembo instance.
+For this example, we will use the `gpt-3.5-turbo` model, but all of OpenAI's chat models are supported.

 ```python
 from tembo_py.rag import TemboRAG